SKRnotes/SKRnotes.github.io/README.md

 * Find the `port` here, modify it if you wish. <br>
 * Set `IPv4address` to `0.0.0.0` to enable LAN hosting if it isn't already, or leave it as localhost.

+*After any changes made, please `grunt build` the project *before* committing and pushing to update the `dist` or distribution folder.
+This folder contains the files that will be shown in the website.

 ### Programming
 About adding a new page and routing.
 Check [angular:route](https://github.com/yeoman/generator-angular#route).
 Should I put the details here?